pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 The first `.csv` file just has the spatial structure bits.
 The rest of the data comes seperately - here we'll pull in the number of accidents `y` and the population size of the census track, `E`.
 We'll use the population size as an offset - we should expect that more populated areas will have more accidents for trivial reasons.
 What is more interesting is something like the excess risk associated with an area.

+Finally, we'll also explore one predictor variable, the social fragmentation index.
+The index is built out of measures of the number of vacant housing units, people living alone, renters and people who have moved within the previous year.
+These communities tend to be less integrated and have weaker social support systems.
+The social epidemiology community is interested in how ecological variables can trickle down into various facets of public health.
+So we'll see if social fragmentation can explain the pattern of traffic accidents.
+The measure is standardized to have a mean of zero and standard deviation of 1.

 ```{code-cell} ipython3
 try:
     df_nyc = pd.read_csv(os.path.join("..", "data", "nyc_traffic.csv"))